Road traffic accidents can have devastating effects with far-reaching consequences, not only for the accident victim, but also for their family.

 If the other driver was not insured or the accident was a hit-and-run and the driver cannot be traced, the Motor Insurers' Bureau (MIB) runs a scheme so that people injured by uninsured and untraceable drivers can gain access to compensation.
 (There are strict time limits in MIB claims, so talk to Thompsons as soon as you can in these circumstances.)

-If the accident victim is able – i.e. has full mental capacity and is physically able – he or she will need to make the claim themselves (through a compensation lawyer if they so wish).
-However, friends and family can assist the claimant in lots of practical and supportive ways, such as helping the claimant get to and from meetings and generally assisting in the process of making a claim because sometimes this can be complex and challenging.
+- If the accident victim has full mental capacity and is physically able, they must make the claim themselves (with a compensation lawyer if they wish).
+Friends and family can assist in practical ways, such as transport to meetings and support with the process.

-If, following a car accident, your family member no longer has mental capacity, ie. they cannot make decisions for themselves, the limitation period is interrupted from when mental capacity was lost.
-As such, cases can still be pursued outwith the usual three year limitation period in personal injury cases.
-However, specialist legal advice should nevertheless be sought at the earliest opportunity.
+- If a family member no longer has mental capacity, the limitation period is interrupted from when capacity was lost.
+Cases can still be pursued outside the usual three-year limit, but legal advice should be sought as early as possible.

 The time following a serious car accident will be extremely traumatic for the family, and Thompsons is committed to working with the family as sensitively as possible while ensuring the family's rights are maintained and justice is sought.
 When someone dies or loses mental capacity as a result of a road traffic accident, we will be at your side to help you through the legalities of making a claim on behalf of your loved one.

-Can we make a claim if the injury happened abroad?
+Can we claim if the injury happened abroad?

 Thompsons is one of Scotland's leading personal injury firms with a dedicated team of car accident solicitors helping claimants get the most comprehensive package of compensation in the shortest time possible.
 You can read about some of our successful road accident claims here.